Frequently Asked Questions

 Yes, but you need to check your eligibility for serving as a family caregiver with your state.

-Yes, the Spousal Pay Program allows a spouse to take care of his/her partner and still get paid through Medicaid.
+Yes, the Spousal Pay Program allows a spouse to care for their partner and still get paid through Medicaid.

-Yes, Medicaid offers adequate reimbursement to the family caregivers offering care to the disabled child or a child with special needs.
+Yes, Medicaid offers adequate reimbursement to the family caregivers offering care to a disabled child or a child with special needs.

 One may verify one’s eligibility and then apply for Medicaid reimbursement for care services as a family caregiver.